 Here’s a good example.
 Searching “what is page authority” returns Moz as the first result, and their meta description is “Page Authority (PA) is a score developed by Moz that predicts how well a specific page will rank on search engine result pages (SERP).
 Page Authority scores …”

-Now that you have constructed your Authority Page, how do you improve its page authority?
+Now that you have constructed your Pillar Page, how do you improve its page authority?
 Here are a few things to consider:

-Bora is building Authority Pages for a host of successful cybersecurity companies right now.
+Bora is building Pillar Pages for a host of successful cybersecurity companies right now.
 We’re helping to plan, write, and then increase their authority on an ongoing basis.

 Interested in learning more?